paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-distribution.md

 probably each failed attempt should trigger a warning in logs and also logged into some Prometheus metric.

-## Disputes for non included candidates
+## Disputes for non available candidates

-If deemed necessary we can later on also support disputes for non included candidates, but disputes for those cases have totally different requirements.
+If deemed necessary we can later on also support disputes for non available candidates, but disputes for those cases have totally different requirements.

 First of all such disputes are not time critical.
 We just want to have some offender slashed at some point, but we have no risk of finalizing any bad data.

-Second, we won't have availability for such data, but it also really does not matter as we have relaxed timing requirements as just mentioned.
-Instead a node disputing non included candidates, will be responsible for providing the disputed data initially.
+Second, as we won't have availability for such data, the node that initiated the dispute will be responsible for providing the disputed data initially.
 Then nodes which did the check already are also providers of the data, hence distributing load and making prevention of the dispute from concluding harder and harder over time.
 Assuming an attacker can not DoS a node forever, the dispute will succeed eventually, which is all that matters.
 And again, even if an attacker managed to prevent such a dispute from happening somehow, there is no real harm done: There was no serious attack to begin with.

 [DistputeDistributionMessage]: ../../types/overseer-protocol.md#dispute-distribution-message
 [RuntimeApiMessage]: ../../types/overseer-protocol.md#runtime-api-message